thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 If you decide to delete an outgoing message, it will also be deleted for all recipients.
 This only applies to the Web delivery method.

-### Recipients
+## Recipients

 The "Recipients" tab displays the list of notification recipient groups.
 You may create and delete notification recipient groups here.

 {% include images-gallery.html imageCollection="notification-center-recipients" %}

+##### Add new recipient

 To add notification recipients, follow these steps:

- - Click the "Add recipients" button in the upper right corner of the Recipients tab;
+ - Click the "Add recipients" button in the upper right corner of the "Recipients" tab;
  - In the new window, enter the name of the notification recipients;
- - Next, select one of the three types of recipients: platform users, Microsoft Teams and Slack entities;
+ - Select one of the three types of recipients: platform users, Microsoft Teams, or Slack entities;
- - From the "User filter" list, select who you want to send messages or notifications to;
+ - In the "User Filter" list, select who you want to send notifications to;
- - Click "Add".
+ - Click "Add";

 {% include images-gallery.html imageCollection="notification-center-recipients-1" %}